-- 1. stress disorders, post-traumatic/ - 2. ("posttraumatic stress disorder" or "post traumatic stress disorder" or PTSD).ti,ab. - 3. exp Drug Therapy/ - 4. dt.fs. - 5. (medication\ or pharmacologic\ or pharmaco-therap\ or pharmacotherap\).ti,ab. - 6. (drug\ adj2 (therap\ or treatment\)).ti,ab. - 7. exp Adrenergic alpha-Antagonists/ or Sympatholytics/ or Doxazosin/ or Prazosin/ - 8. ("adrenergic alpha antagonist\" or "adrenergic receptor block\" or "alpha adrenergic antagonist\" or "alpha block\" or antiadrenergic\ or doxazosin or prazosin or sympatholytic\ or terazosin).ti,ab. - 9. exp Antipsychotic Agents/ - 10. ("anti-psychotic\" or antipsychotic\ or FGA\ or SGA\ or aripiprazole or asenapine or brexpiprazole or cariprazine or chlorpromazine or clozapine or fluphenazine or haloperidol or iloperidone or loxapine or lurasidone or olanzapine or paliperidone or perphenazine or pimozide or quetiapine or risperidone or thioridazine or thiothixene or trifluoperazine or ziprasidone).ti,ab. - 11. exp Benzodiazepines/ - 12. (alprazolam or benzodiazepine\ or benzodiazepinone\ or chlordiazepoxide or clonazepam or clorazepate or diazepam or estazolam or flurazepam or lorazepam or midazolam or oxazepam or quazepam or temazepam or triazolam).ti,ab. - 13. exp Monoamine Oxidase Inhibitors/ - 14. (("monoamine oxidase" adj2 inhibitor\) or MAOI or isocarboxazid or phenelzine or selegiline or tranylcypromine).ti,ab. - 15. carbamazepine/ or clonidine/ or lithium/ or pregabalin/ or valproic acid/ - 16. exp Anticonvulsants/ - 17. exp Antimanic Agents/ - 18. exp Cyclohexanecarboxylic Acids/ - 19. (anticonvuls\ or carbamazepine or clonidine or divalproex or gabapentin or lamotrigine or lithium or oxcarbazepine or pregabalin or tiagabine or topiramate or valproate or "valproic acid").ti,ab. - 20. exp "hypnotics and sedatives"/ or exp anti-anxiety agents/ - 21. ("anti anxiety" or antianxiety or buspirone or diphenhydramine or eszopiclone or guanfacine or hydroxizine or hypnotic\ or ramelteon or sedative\ or suvorexant or tasimelteon or zaleplon or zolpidem or zopiclone).ti,ab. - 22. exp Antidepressive Agents/ - 23. (antidepressant\ or "anti-depressant\" or "selective serotonin" or (serotonin adj3 reuptake) or SNRI\ or SSRI\ or tricyclic or amitriptyline or amoxapine or bupropion or citalopram or clomipramine or desipramine or desvenlafaxine or doxepin or duloxetine or escitalopram or fluoxetine or fluoxamine or hydroxizine or imipramine or levomilnacipran or maprotiline or milnacipran or mirtazapine or nefazodone or nortriptyline or paroxetine or protriptyline or sertraline or trazadone or trimipramine or venlafaxine or vilazodone or vortioxetine).ti,ab. - 24. exp Amphetamines/
+- 1. stress disorders, post-traumatic/ - 2. ("posttraumatic stress disorder" or "post traumatic stress disorder" or PTSD).ti,ab. - 3.
+1 or 2 - 4. exp Drug Therapy/ or dt.fs. or (medication or pharmacologic or pharmaco-therap or pharmacotherap).ti,ab. - 5. (drug adj2 (therap or treatment)).ti,ab. or exp Adrenergic alpha-Antagonists/ or Sympatholytics/ or Doxazosin/ or Prazosin/ - 6. ("adrenergic alpha antagonist" or "adrenergic receptor block" or "alpha adrenergic antagonist" or "alpha block" or antiadrenergic or doxazosin or prazosin or sympatholytic or terazosin).ti,ab. or exp Antipsychotic Agents/ - 7. exp Benzodiazepines/ or ("anti-psychotic" or antipsychotic or FGA or SGA or aripiprazole or asenapine or brexpiprazole or cariprazine or chlorpromazine or clozapine or fluphenazine or haloperidol or iloperidone or loxapine or lurasidone or olanzapine or paliperidone or perphenazine or pimozide or quetiapine or risperidone or thioridazine or thiothixene or trifluoperazine or ziprasidone).ti,ab. - 8. (alprazolam or benzodiazepine or benzodiazepinone or chlordiazepoxide or clonazepam or clorazepate or diazepam or estazolam or flurazepam or lorazepam or midazolam or oxazepam or quazepam or temazepam or triazolam).ti,ab. or exp Monoamine Oxidase Inhibitors/ - 9. (("monoamine oxidase" adj2 inhibitor) or MAOI or isocarboxazid or phenelzine or selegiline or tranylcypromine).ti,ab - 10. carbamazepine/ or clonidine/ or lithium/ or pregabalin/ or valproic acid/ or exp Anticonvulsants/ or exp Antimanic Agents/ - 11. exp Cyclohexanecarboxylic Acids/ or (anticonvuls or carbamazepine or clonidine or divalproex or gabapentin or lamotrigine or lithium or oxcarbazepine or pregabalin or tiagabine or topiramate or valproate or "valproic acid").ti,ab. - 12. exp "hypnotics and sedatives"/ or exp anti-anxiety agents/ or ("anti anxiety" or antianxiety or buspirone or diphenhydramine or eszopiclone or guanfacine or hydroxizine or hypnotic or ramelteon or sedative or suvorexant or tasimelteon or zaleplon or zolpidem or zopiclone).ti,ab. - 13. (antidepressant or "anti-depressant" or "selective serotonin" or (serotonin adj3 reuptake) or SNRI or SSRI or tricyclic or amitriptyline or amoxapine or bupropion or citalopram or clomipramine or desipramine or desvenlafaxine or doxepin or duloxetine or escitalopram or fluoxetine or fluvoxamine or hydroxizine or imipramine or levomilnacipran or maprotiline or milnacipran or mirtazapine or nefazodone or nortriptyline or paroxetine or protriptyline or sertraline or trazadone or trimipramine or venlafaxine or vilazodone or vortioxetine).ti,ab. or exp Antidepressive Agents/ - 14. exp Amphetamines/ or (amphetamine or armodafanil or atomoxetine or dexmethylphenidate or dextroamphetamine or lisdexamphetamine or MDMA or methamphetamine or methylphenidate or modafanil).ti,ab. - 15. exp Steroids/ or (DHEA or hydrocortisone or steroid).ti,ab. or exp Cannabinoids/ - 16.
+Cannabis/ or Medical Marijuana/ or (cannabi or marijuana or tetrahydrocannabinol or THC).ti,ab. - 17. ketamine/ or ketamine.ti,ab. or Propranolol/ or propranolol.ti,ab. - 18.4 or 5 or 6 or 7 or 8 or 9 or 10 or 11 or 12 or 13 or 14 or 15 or 16 or 17